Grado Labs SR80e Review | UNREAL?

 Thoughts from Stu’s notepad

-- Be aware that these both leak sound and fit on your ear.
+Be aware that these both leak sound and fit on your ear.
 There is no noise isolation whatsoever, so they work best in the comfort of your quiet home studio with minimal distraction and outside noise.

-- One solution to the comfort issue is to purchase separate ear-pads.
-The Ear zonk L-Cushion donut pads were a big hit among-st reviewers, and did improve comfort levels significantly.
+One solution to the comfort issue is to purchase separate ear pads.
+The Ear zonk L-Cushion donut pads were a big hit amongst reviewers and did improve comfort levels significantly.

-- The vocal clarity is astonishing.
+The vocal clarity is astonishing.
 There is so much detail in these that gets lost in other headphones.
-That said, they do tend to get bright and fatiguing after awhile.
-I cannot turn them all the way up without some minor sibilance.
-What does Sibilant mean?
+That said, they do tend to get bright and fatiguing after a while.

-- The mid-range is definitely forward, which lends itself well to instrument precision as well as vocals.
+The mid-range is definitely forward, which lends itself well to instrument precision as well as vocals.
 You’re going to start to hear subtle things that you haven’t noticed before in some of your favorite tracks.
-For instance, there’s some really cool feedback and echo on the song Drift by the progressive jazz band Chon.
-Guitars in general sound very clean and articulate, with revealing timbre.
-What is Timbre?

 Consensus/Conclusion